hrk-berserker27/Intro-section-with-dropdown-navigation/README.md

 ## The challenge

-Your challenge is to build out this intro section with dropdown navigation and get it looking as close to the design as possible.
+My challenge was to build out this intro section with dropdown navigation and get it looking as close to the design as possible.
 My users should be able to:

 - View the relevant dropdown menus on desktop and mobile when interacting with the navigation links